Should You Become an Instructional Designer?

 • Private training providers

-Many Instructional Designers find employment with bigger companies in Learning and Development roles delivering internal training.
+Many Instructional Designers work with bigger companies in Learning and Development roles, delivering internal training.

 What skills and knowledge do instructional designers need?

-An Instructional Designer needs a wide skillset and must be knowledgeable in several disciplines.
-This usually includes learning theory, graphic and UX/UI design, user experience design and cognitive theory.
+Instructional Designers need a good mix of skills and must be knowledgeable in disciplines like learning theory, graphic design, user experience and interface (UX/UI) design, and cognitive theory.

-Learning designers use many tools and systems in their roles and. it’s necessary for them to have a working knowledge of current educational technologies.
+Learning designers use many tools and systems in their roles, so it’s important for them to have a working knowledge of current educational technologies.

 • Project management